terenauss/terenauss-blog.github.io/index.md

 # Terenauss blog

-### Blog for people intrested in all things related to Data Science
+### Blog for people interested in all things related to Data Science